 When my son was a newborn, I pumped whenever he ate – my routine was to bottle feed him, change him, and then lay him down on my lap while I pumped.
 He would fall asleep, and I would transfer him to his bassinet once I unhooked.
 Other moms prefer to pump on a schedule, at certain times of the day regardless of when baby eats.

 There are advantages to both methods.
 Pumping on a schedule means that you know when you’ll need to pump and can plan accordingly, while if you pump when baby eats, you might get stuck out of the house with no pump and need to re-adjust.
-On the other hand, pumping when your baby eats is an easy way to ensure that you are pumping frequently enough.
+On the other hand, pumping when your baby eats is an easy way to ensure that you are pumping frequently enough as it mimics nursing.
 It also eliminates extra night wakings if your baby doesn’t wake up when you’re scheduled to pump.

 Many people recommend that one pumping session be between 1am and 4am, as most women tend to have a high output at this time.
-If you are concerned about supply and are not currently pumping during this time, it’s a good idea to try this.
+If you are concerned about supply and are not currently pumping during this time, it might be a good idea to try this.

 How long should I pump for?

 If you are exclusively pumping, you should be pumping for two hours or 120 minutes per day.
-To determine how long you should be pumping for, divide 120 by the number of times that you’re pumping and set that as your goal.
+To determine how long you should be pumping for during each pumping session, divide 120 by the number of times that you’re pumping and set that as your goal.
 So if you’re pumping 8 times per day, you should pump for 15 minutes at a time.

 Tip: If your pump doesn’t have a timer on it (like the Medela Freestyle), set a timer on your phone so that you can see how long you’ve been pumping and how much more time you have to go.
 It’s easy to overestimate how long you’ve been hooked up to the pump (at least, for me it is).